-Oracle is replicating its globally successful model in the Middle East, with more and more success stories to call upon in its quest to digitally transform the world
+Oracle is replicating its globally successful model with Oracle Middle East, creating more and more success stories to call upon in its quest to digitally transform the world.

 The power of cloud technologies and computing in particular is something which Oracle has harnessed and instilled into the world’s enterprises in recent years.
 Embracing enhanced speeds of data transmission, marketing requirements and internal technological efficiencies, never before has a Company such as Oracle been in as much demand, and – as a consequence – the global business is dedicating itself to meeting those needs on an increasingly large scale.

 The broadness of Oracle’s cloud services bridges areas of customer management, marketing, ERP and much more under one seamless opportunity for Oracle’s partners and customers to cherry pick from, in accordance with their own bespoke requirements and the most pressing trends in their fields.